 Implications for homebuilders

-Overall increases in business activity and consumption are starting to drive more business for homebuilders, like D.R.
-Horton (DHI), Lennar (LEN), PulteGroup (PHM), Toll Brothers (TOL).
+Overall increases in business activity and consumption are starting to drive more business for homebuilders, like Lennar (LEN) and KB Homes (KBH).
 Housing starts have been so low for so long that there’s some real pent-up demand that will unleash as the economy improves.
-This can create a virtuous circle in the economy, as increasing demand raises prices, which reignites the wealth effect and increases consumption.
-The secular (long-term) story for homebuilders is optimistic.
-Household formation numbers will be a real wind at their backs.
-An alternative way to invest in the entire sector would be through the S&P SPDR Homebuilder ETF (XHB).
+The persistent story for homebuilders is optimistic: household formation numbers will be a real wind at their backs.